ippocratiss/EMRI_MC/INSTALL.md

 `source ~/.venvs/EMRI_MC/bin/activate`

-#WIP, so far exact list of dependencies in unclear.
+`pip install cupy emcee seaborn matplotlib pandas numpy emcee IPython ipykernel scipy h5py tqdm`

-note: install step `Running setup.py install for cupy ...` can take long time.
+The install step `Running setup.py install for cupy ...` may take a considerable amount of time.

-`pip install cupy emcee seaborn matplotlib pandas numpy emcee IPython ipykernel scipy h5py`
+The packages related to interactive Python, such as `IPython` and `ipykernel`, are only needed for the example Jupyter notebooks and are not required by the underlying library.

 # Notes